As a business professional in 2019, chances are, you’ve heard of the term “product design.”

 What will it solve for users?
 How will you create it?
 What features does it need?
 How much will it truly cost you to produce?

-According to Design Concepts, successful product design sits at the elusive intersection of “feasible,” “desirable” and “viable,” with the end user at the center.
+According to Delve, successful product design sits at the elusive intersection of “feasible,” “desirable” and “viable,” with the end user at the center.